Christa D'Souza: Personal life

-D'Souza is the daughter of the ex House of Lords Speaker Baroness D'Souza, who gave birth to Christa when she was 16.
+D'Souza is the daughter of the Baroness D'Souza, the former Lord Speaker of the House of Lords, who gave birth to Christa when she was 16.
 She lives in West London with long-term partner Nicholas Allott and their two sons.
 Her mother is English and her father is Indian-Portuguese.

 D'Souza is a keen supporter of the school that her mother co-founded, the Marefat High School in West Kabul, Afghanistan.
 D'Souza visited the school with her mother in 2010, and has hosted fundraising events for Marefat – most recently at The Connaught hotel with Oxford University's Aloysius Society.